benchmark-urbanism/vue-mapbox-map/README.md

 ```
 A `@mapbox-destroyed` event is emitted when the map is destroyed.

+Other event listeners should be added to the returned map object directly.

 Additional Functionality
 ------------------------
 Please use the issues tracker to request exposing any additional functionality.